a0s21en5/C-Sharp-Bootcamp/C-Sharp.md

 An indexer is a special type of property that allows a class or a structure to be accessed like an array for its internal collection.
 C# allows us to define custom indexers, generic indexers, and also overload indexers.

 An indexer can be defined the same way as property with this keyword and square brackets [].

 # Generics
+Generic means the general form, not specific.
+In C#, generic means not specific to a particular data type.

 # Generic Constraints
 # Generic & Non-generic Collections
 # Tuple